-The curriculum in pre-nursing offered by the College of Humanities and Sciences meets the minimum academic requirements for application to many professional programs, including the Bachelor of Science degree program in nursing offered by the VCU School of Nursing.
+The curriculum recommended in the pre-nursing advising track meets the minimum academic requirements for application to many professional programs, including the Bachelor of Science degree program in nursing offered by the VCU School of Nursing.
 Students intending to apply to a professional program at another institution should consult that institution’s bulletin for specific prerequisites.

-Admission to and satisfactory completion of the one-year preparation program offered by the College of Humanities and Sciences does not constitute admission to the professional program in the School of Nursing.
-Students apply to the professional program through the MCV campus Office of Undergraduate Admissions in the fall of the year preceding the year of desired admission.
-For example a student planning to start the program in fall 2013 should apply in fall 2012.
+Completion of courses in pre-nursing advising track does not constitute admission to the professional program in the School of Nursing.
+Students apply to the professional program through to the Medical campus Office of Undergraduate Admissions in the spring of the year preceding the year of desired admission.
+For example a student planning to start the program in fall 2013 should apply in spring 2013.

-The pre-nursing program at VCU will prepare students to enter a bachelor’s degree program in nursing at the VCU School of Nursing, resulting in the Bachelor of Science with a major of Nursing .
+The pre-nursing advising track will provide guidance to students by helping them understand what courses are required to apply to a bachelor’s degree program in nursing at the VCU School of Nursing, resulting in the Bachelor of Science with a major of Nursing .
 (Students do not receive a BSN) The prerequisites to prepare students to enter other schools of nursing can be taken at VCU, but these requirements differ from one nursing school to another, so students should identify the specific schools to which they want to apply before choosing courses.
 Individual nursing school Web sites list the prerequisites for different schools.
 All Nursing Schools, an online guide to nursing education, provides a list of and links to all the nursing programs in the United States.